WKYT Investigates Top Stories

 WKYT Investigates Headlines

-WKYT Investigates: The wrath of the drug nicknamed 'Roxy'
+WKYT Investigates: The cost of shoplifting

 More WKYT Investigates Headlines